Frequently asked questions

 Who will pay the maintenance costs if the railway does not become self-sustaining?

-How many people and what kind of goods will be transported by rail?
+What goods will be moving by rail?

 How fast does the train run and get you to your destination?